business overhead expense insurance

 Business Overhead Expense Insurance Definition

 Business overhead expense insurance, or BOE insurance for short, is a type of disability insurance policy designed for small business owners.
-If the business owner is unable to work due to a disability, the BOE policy provides monthly benefit payments to cover overhead costs and the business remain open.
+If the business owner is unable to work due to a disability, the BOE policy provides monthly benefit payments to cover overhead costs and help the business remain open.

 If your business owner clients don’t have BOE coverage, now is the time to cross-sell this important protection.
 Below are answers to some of the frequently asked questions about BOE.

-1. Who does BOE cover?
+1. Who does a business overhead expense policy cover?

 BOE insurance covers business owners, especially small to medium business owners running companies that depend on their involvement.
 Policies can typically be renewed each year until the business owner turns 65.